hujuice/oopphp/README.md

 oopphp
 ======

-Classroom course in italian about OOP in PHP language, sith source codes
+## En

-The course is readable at http://sergiovaccaro.it/oopphp
+Classroom course in italian about OOP in PHP language, with source codes The course is readable at http://sergiovaccaro.it/oopphp

-Materiale del corso in aula di programmazione a oggetti in PHP
+## It

-Il corso è consultabile a http://sergiovaccaro.it/oopphp
+Materiale del corso in aula di programmazione a oggetti in PHP Il corso è consultabile a http://sergiovaccaro.it/oopphp